TheWookHub/enterovirus-antigens-kids-w-IA/04_avarda_figures_cross_reactivity.md

 ![](04_avarda_figures_cross_reactivity_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-**Extended Data Figure 5:** Viral species classified as indistinguishable by AVARDA in the ENDIA cohort.
+**Supplementary Fig. 5:** Viral species classified as indistinguishable by AVARDA in the ENDIA cohort.
 Bar plot depicting the number of ENDIA samples in which each viral species was classified as indistinguishable from another species by the AVARDA algorithm.
 Bars are ordered by number of samples and are colour-coded by viral genus.
 Species from the *Enterovirus* and *Mastadenovirus* genera were most frequently indistinguishable from others across the ENDIA cohort.